narobinson1/narobinson1/README.md

 ## Hi there 👋

+I am a Developer that loves simplifying things.
+I love breaking down big scary problems into understandable solutions.
+I currently live in Brighton and Hove as a Front-End Developer specializing in ReactJS.
+In my spare time, I read tech blogs and listen to podcasts.
 <!--
 **narobinson1/narobinson1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.